lorforlinux/docs.beagleboard.io/boards/beagley/ai/03-design.rst

     BeagleY-AI power distribution network

+BeagleY-AI is powered via USB-C. PD Power negotiation is not done dynamically but rather by tying the CC lines to GND via 5.1KΩ resistors to indicate to the PD Source that the device requires 5V 3A.
+Using USB-PD power supplies rated for higher wattages is safe as they will always negotiate to the 5V 3A requested by the board.

+The power architecture is split between the TPS65219 PMIC which handles the main logic rails and a dedicated TPS62872 high current buck regulator for the SoC core rail which defaults to 0.85V on boot.

+Both PMIC and VDD_CORE regulators are highly configurable but will boot the board to "sane" defaults out of box.
+For advanced users, it is possible to adjust both the VDD_CORE rail as well as IO rails (voltages, timings, behavior, etc.) for applications such as low power modes where you may want to trade clock speeds for power efficiency by running the SoC Core at 0.75V for example.
+Be careful, as changes here could result in unexpected behavior, the board not booting or even hardware damage, so tread carefully.

+At the time of writing, DVS (Dynamic Voltage Switching) is not supported by the AM67A SoC.

 .. figure:: images/hardware-design/beagley-ai-iic-tree.*
     :width: 1040
     :align: center
     :alt: BeagleY-AI I2C tree

     BeagleY-AI I2C tree

+By default, 5 different I2C interfaces are exposed, all of which feature external 2.2KΩ pull-up resistors.
+3 of the interfaces are used by the CSI, DSI and OLDI ports for Cameras & Displays.
+The remaining 2 ports are exposed on the 40pin GPIO expansion connector.

+The MCU_I2C0 interface is intended as the primary external I2C interface for BeagleY-AI and matches physical pins 3 and 5 of the header.
+Most HATs will use these pins.

+While WKUP_I2C0 is also exposed on the 40pin Header (physical pins 27 & 28), that bus is shared with several on-board devices, namely the PMIC, VDD_CORE regulator, Board ID EEPROM and RTC.
+As such, it is highly advisable to leave these pins unused unless you are sure you know what you are doing.
+These pins are normally only pinned out as a "HAT EEPROM detect" for RPi HATs that provide such functionality (of which there are very few)

+See `pinout.beagleboard.io/pinout/i2c <https://pinout.beagleboard.io/pinout/i2c>`_  for a more visual explanation.

 SoC
 ****